In 2025 Leiden will top the list of sustainable venues in The Netherlands

 your sustainable choice can make a difference

 The hospitality business in the Leiden area is hardly acquainted with renewable energy, fair trade products, organic ingredients, MSC en ASC fish or plant protein.
 Restaurants and bars still waste a lot of food, energy and drinking water.
 Food leftovers, wrappings and all other waste are often disposed of in one bin.

 They can do so much better!
-We are independent Leiden volunteers who cannot wait.
+We are professionals with a business and/or academic background.
+We live in Leiden and surrounding area and cannot wait any longer.
 So we are running projects to help Leiden's restaurants and bars become more sustainable.
 Proprietors often work long hours and do not get down to sustainable innovations.